How many times have we purchased the wrong items, merchandise we don't need, or things we already have in excess?

 A shoe retailer once said it only takes 10 minutes to complete a sale to 80 percent of walk-in customers.

-The remaining 20 percent would either just browse, or cancel the purchase.
 A great retailer would concentrate and experiment on attempting to reduce the 20 percent to 10 percent, whilst the good retailer would focus on the 80 percent and forget the 20 percent.

 The great retailer would try to ensure that the customers receive the best shopping experience, and ensure the purchase is done really well, with a higher probability for repeat transactions in the future.